 “I have captured leads from organic searches that I probably wouldn’t have using the other tools in the past, and those leads have turned into transactions.
 I am also getting a good picture of the engagement of visitors.” – Ian Bush

 That reliability has freed him up to start testing new tactics.
 Among them: LeadDigits™, our mobile-marketing tool that lets leads opt in via text message when they’re nowhere near a computer.
 It’s especially useful if you’re a real-estate pro since you can place your text code directly on your property signs.
+(Click here to get a closer look at Leaddigits and see how you can get this tool.)

 The lesson: while it’s always good to assess your content with a critical eye, make sure the technology supporting that content is sound, too.